LambdaSharp/Chat/ReadMe.md

-# LambdaSharp - Create a Web Chat with API Gateway Websockets
+# LambdaSharp - Create a Web Chat with API Gateway WebSockets and ASP.NET Core Blazor WebAssembly

 [This sample requires the LambdaSharp CLI to deploy.](https://lambdasharp.net/)